A sudden CPI spike on Meta can feel like the platform is broken, but the cause is almost always diagnosable.

 Is audience saturation different from creative fatigue on Meta?

 Yes, and confusing the two leads to wasted effort.
 Creative fatigue means your ads are stale but there is still untapped audience.
 Audience saturation means you have reached most of the viable people in your targeting, so even fresh creatives will underperform.
-The telltale sign is that CPM itself is rising significantly (not just CPI) and your reach has plateaued or declined despite stable or increasing budgets.

 How to diagnose audience saturation

 Check your audience overlap in Ads Manager.
 If you are running multiple ad sets targeting similar interests, they are likely competing against each other in the auction, inflating your CPMs.
 Also check your estimated audience size vs. cumulative reach over 30 days.
-If you have reached 60%+ of your estimated audience, saturation is likely the issue.
-At this point, consider switching to broad targeting, which often outperforms interest targeting once you have strong creative signals for the algorithm to work with.

 Quick fixes for audience saturation